Laboratory analysis of benzalkonium chloride

 To limit risks to health and the environment, it is essential to adopt safe usage practices:

-- Concentration Reduction : Favor formulations containing minimal concentrations of benzalkonium chloride to reduce exposure risks.
+• Concentration reduction : Favor formulations containing minimal concentrations of benzalkonium chloride to reduce exposure risks.

-- Discharge control : Implement specific treatment systems to capture industrial discharges before they reach natural ecosystems.
+• Emission control : Implement specific treatment systems to capture industrial discharges before they reach natural ecosystems.

 5. Laboratory analysis of benzalkonium chloride